eclipse-threadx/getting-started/STMicroelectronics/B-L475E-IOT01A/readme.md

     > * Wi-Fi 2.4 GHz
     > * USB 2.0 A male to Micro USB male cable

+> Note: Make sure the latest WiFi firmware is installed.
+The latest WiFi firmware can be downloaded from the [STMicroelectronics website](https://www.st.com/resource/en/utilities/inventek_fw_updater.zip).
+This guide requires version 3.5.2.5.STM or higher.

 ## Prepare the development environment

 To set up your development environment, first you clone a GitHub repo that contains all the assets you need for the tutorial.
 Then you install a set of programming tools.